SFJ Awards Level 4 Award in Revalidation for Intermediate Incident Command in Fire and Rescue Services Qualification Number: 610/0186/7 (Virtual)

 To revalidate holders of the Intermediate Incident Command award or commanders operating at Level Two.

-1. Demonstrate an understanding of the National Operational Guidance Foundation for Incident Command.
+1. Demonstrate understanding of the National Operational Guidance Foundation for Incident Command.

 2. Demonstrate an understanding of the JESIP Joint Doctrine

-3. Obtain information relevant to the incident, resolve any conflicts or discrepancies in existing sources against current incident status.
+3. Obtain information relevant to the incident, and resolve any conflicts or discrepancies in existing sources against the current incident status.